 This vacuum's ball-shaped wheel mechanism makes it more maneuverable than a traditional upright, but it's still a bulky, heavy appliance.
 Due to its substantial length, you'll also need to manually wind back its power cord at the end of every cleaning session, which can be a nuisance.

 The Kenmore Intuition Bagged is a good option if you want to spend less on an upright vacuum for cleaning carpets.
-This bagged upright vacuum delivers impressive overall debris pickup performance on low and high-pile carpet despite its lack of a floorhead height adjustment system.
-This omission can make it somewhat hard to maneuver on shag carpeting, but its performance is more than adequate on any other carpet type.
+This bagged upright vacuum delivers impressive overall debris pickup performance on low- and high-pile carpets, despite lacking a floorhead height adjustment system.
+This omission can make it somewhat hard to maneuver on super-thick shag carpeting, but its performance is more than adequate on any other carpet type.
 It might not feel as well-built as higher-end models like the Miele Classic C1, and its upright form factor makes it a little more unwieldy in tight spots, but its design isn't without niceties.
 Its motor unit can be lifted free of the floorhead, making it much easier to clean tight spots.
-It also has a brushroll off switch.
+It also has a brushroll off switch to clean hard surfaces or free it more easily from obstructions like rug tassels.
 It also uses high-capacity dustbags that seal shut when they're removed, making disposal a breeze.

 Still, if you'd rather not have to replace a dirtbag every now and then and don't mind the messier debris disposal process that comes with a bagless vacuum, you could also consider the BISSELL Pet Hair Eraser Turbo.
 While it's also easier to maneuver than the Kenmore on shag-pile carpeting, its debris-pickup performance on shorter-pile carpeting is notably inferior.